web-native/docs/chtml/v060/specs/README.md

 Noteworthy is the script's isolation from the global scope, with its *this* reference pointing to the script's containing element.

-With an explicit setting, certain global variables could however be accessible to *scoped scripts*.
+With an explicit setting, certain global variables could also be accessible to *scoped scripts*.

 ```js
 // Lets make jQuery available to scoped scripts